 - Plan your budget.
 Remember that school fees tend to increase every year, usually beyond the rate of inflation.
 If you plan to start in the state-maintained sector and move to private, remember to budget for the right kind of tutor to get your child up to scratch for entrance exams; it’s big (and expensive) business in London.
 If your heart is set on grammar school following an expensive prep school start, try to have funds in reserve to cover private school in case your child doesn’t make the grade.

 - Trust your instincts.
-Growing up in London is an exciting, but potentially overwhelming, experience.
-Choose a school where your child will be happy and supported; they are bound to thrive there.
+Growing up in London is an exciting, but potentially overwhelming experience.
+You know your child better than anyone so choose a school where they will be happy and supported; they are bound to thrive there.